madtank/nova-act-mcp/README.md

 2. Use `list_browser_sessions` to check for any active sessions that need to be closed
 3. Restart the MCP server if needed to force cleanup of all browser sessions
 4. Check your system's task manager for any lingering browser processes

+### Viewing Browser Activity

+Since browsers now run in visible mode by default:

+1. You can directly observe the automation actions in real-time
+2. If you need to hide the browser (for example, in CI/CD environments), explicitly set `"headless": true`
+3. For debugging, the response includes the path to Nova Act's HTML log file, which shows detailed execution steps

 ### Debug Mode